csbotla/SSML/Readme.txt

-Its a flask file
+Its a flask SSML editor application

-SSML editor including Fetching from url
+SSML editor including Fetching from url -to fetch content from blogs